sharathjogi2040/adk-github-agent/README.md

 Try interacting with the agent using natural language commands like:
 - "List my repositories"
-- "Create a new repository named test-repo"
+- "Create a new repository named adk-test-repo as private"
 - "Create a new issue in repository X titled 'Feature request'"
 - "What are the open pull requests in my repositories?"